oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 To help you setup the image pull secrets and the others used as configuration volumes we have created a script called create-secrets.sh This script deletes any existing secrets and sets up the secrets (in your chosen namespace.)
 This is just a convenience script, you could of course create them by hand, but for a reproducible setup it's best to have these documented in a easily reusable form, and not have to rely on a human remembering to type them !

-We need to edit the script to provide the details of the OCIR you used and your identity information
+**You** need to edit the script to provide the details of the OCIR you used and your identity information

 - Make sure you are in the **helidon-kubernetes/base-kubernetes** directory

-- Edit the create-secrets.sh script
+- **Edit** the create-secrets.sh script

 Locate the line where we setup the docker registry details.
 It will look similar to the below